fukurosan/Jhaystack/docs/traversal.md

     }
 }
 ```
 If you executed a search for "jhaystack" you would get two results, one for each object.
 And, again, jhaystack will always find the most relevant result on each nested object.
-This Useful if you're looking for objects that are part of other objects, but don't really care about the full object composition.
+This is useful if you're looking for objects that are part of other objects, but don't really care about the full object composition.